oracle-livelabs/database/ahf/ahf-apply-metadata-and-framework-updates/ahf-apply-metadata-and-framework-updates.md

 >**Note:** All the backup directories used for applying updates will also be deleted as part of rollback.

-1. To rollback metadata and framework updates:
+1. To rollback metadata updates:

     ```
     <copy>